 - 2.9 It might not be clear whether an incident constitutes an 'allegation'.
 It is important to remember that in order to be an allegation the alleged incident has to be sufficiently serious as to suggest that harm has or may have been caused harm to a child/ren or that the alleged behaviour indicates the individual may pose a risk of harm to children.
-Issues that do not meet this threshold may constitute conduct, performance or disciplinary issues and should be addressed by Comper School using the appropriate organisations policies.
-If in doubt, Comper School will consult with the LADO. - 2.10 If it is difficult to determine the level of risk associated with an incident the Comper School will consider: - Was the incident a disproportionate or inappropriate response in the context of a challenging situation? - Where the incident involved an inappropriate response to challenging behaviour, had the member of staff had training in managing this? - Does the member of staff understand that their behaviour was inappropriate and express a wish to behave differently in the future?
-For example, are they willing to undergo training? - Does the child or family want to report the incident to the police, or would they prefer the matter to be dealt with by the employer? - Have similar allegations previously been made against the employee is there a pattern developing? - 2.11 Incidents which fall short of the threshold could include an accusation that is made second or third hand (by someone who did not witness the alleged incident) and the facts are not clear, - pg.
-4 This policy is in line with Keeping Children Safe in Education 2022 Updated August 2022 by the Education Safeguarding Advisory Team or the member of staff alleged to have done this was not there at the time; or there is confusion about the account.
+Issues that do not meet this threshold may constitute conduct, performance or disciplinary issues and should be addressed by our school using the appropriate organisations policies.
+If in doubt, our school will consult with the LADO. - 2.10 If it is difficult to determine the level of risk associated with an incident our school will consider: - Was the incident a disproportionate or inappropriate response in the context of a challenging situation? - Where the incident involved an inappropriate response to challenging behaviour, had the member of staff had training in managing this? - Does the member of staff understand that their behaviour was inappropriate and express a wish to behave differently in the future?
+For example, are they willing to undergo training? - Does the child or family want to report the incident to the police, or would they prefer the matter to be dealt with by the employer? - Have similar allegations previously been made against the employee is there a pattern developing? - 2.11 Incidents which fall short of the threshold could include an accusation that is made second or third hand (by someone who did not witness the alleged incident) and the facts are not clear, or the member of staff alleged to have done this was not there at the time, or there is confusion about the account.

-- 2.12 Whether an incident constitutes an allegation and hence needs to be dealt with through these policies, may need to be discussed between the LADO and Comper School.
-If it falls short of this threshold there may still be a role for the LADO to provide advice and support to Comper School.
-Where the matter constitutes a conduct or performance issue, Comper School should follow the appropriate disciplinary procedures and let the LADO know of the outcome. - 2.13 Oxfordshire LADO have a consultation referral document that supports LADO in triaging whether the referral meets the allegation threshold or is a low-level concern.
-Comper School will use the LADO consultation form to support our decision making.
+- 2.12 Whether an incident constitutes an allegation and hence needs to be dealt with through these policies, may need to be discussed between the LADO and our school.
+If it falls short of this threshold there may still be a role for the LADO to provide advice and support to our school.
+Where the matter constitutes a conduct or performance issue, our school should follow the appropriate disciplinary procedures and let the LADO know of the outcome. - 2.13 Oxfordshire LADO have a consultation referral document that supports LADO in triaging whether the referral meets the allegation threshold or is a low-level concern.
+Our school will use the LADO consultation form to support our decision making.